RandomcodeDev/purpl-engine/README.md

 ### Features

 - Written in portable, modular C11
-- xmake as the build system, it's like if CMake didn't suck and it's pretty clean
+- xmake as the build system, it's like if CMake didn't suck (except the docs are worse)
-- Diffuse lit textured 3D models using custom simple formats about as efficient (storage-wise, probably more efficient to parse) as OBJ and PNG
+- Diffuse lit ~~textured~~ 3D models using custom simple formats about as efficient (storage-wise, also probably more efficient to parse) as OBJ and PNG
 - Tools for converting to the engine's formats
-- Decent Vulkan backend (still being reorganized)
+- Decent Vulkan backend (still being reorganized, can't render yet)
-- Beginning of a DirectX 12 backend (can't clear the screen yet, but close)
+- DirectX 12 and OpenGL backends that can do untextured lit models
 - No DLL shenanigans (yet)

 ### Interesting stuff I guess